brucou/graph-adt/README.md

 - [Tips and gotchas](#tips-and-gotchas)
 - [Related](#related)

+# Status
+- 0.7.0 is fine
+- 0.8.0 fails with babel (because of generators? to be investigated)

 # Motivation
 We had trouble finding a library for graph data structure which addresses our requirements.
 The principal need and motivator for now is model-based testing (MBT): a reactive system is modelled